Overview of a DUI Case

 You Have Two Cases

 If you are arrested for DUI, you have two problems – A DMV problem and a criminal court problem.
 The DMV and Court processes are separate, and each must be fought independently.
-The DMV case relates to your CA driving privilege and license suspension.
-The Court case deals with DUI punishment and may include jail, fines, DUI classes, license suspensions, formal probation, vehicle impound, installation of an ignition interlock or a combination of these things.
+The DMV case relates to your California driving privilege and license suspension.
+The court case deals with DUI punishment and may include jail, fines, DUI classes, license suspensions, formal probation, vehicle impound, installation of an ignition interlock or a combination of these things.
 Sentencing enhancements increases punishment.

 DMV License Suspension vs. Court License Suspension

-There are two ways your CA driving privilege can be suspended.
+There are two ways your California driving privilege can be suspended.
 If you lose or default on the DMV hearing, a 4 month to 1-year suspension can occur.
 If you get convicted in court, it will trigger a 6 month to 2-year suspension.
 In some cases, your license can be revoked.
 In most cases, you will be able to get your license reinstated immediately with the installation of an ignition interlock device.

 Important – DMV Hearing Date MUST BE SET Within 10 days of arrest

 To get a DMV hearing you must call DMV to request a hearing, it is not automatically set for you.
 If you do not request a hearing within 10 days, your license will automatically be suspended 30 days after your arrest.
-The number to call to set your DMV hearing is on your Temp License/Notice of Suspension.
+The number to call to set your DMV hearing is on your Temporary License/Notice of Suspension.